October 25, 2014 (Saturday)

-The 14th Annual March to Abolish the Death Penalty will be held in Austin on Saturday, November 2, 2013 at the Texas Capitol.
+The 15th Annual March to Abolish the Death Penalty will be held in Houston on Saturday, October 25, 2014.
 Each autumn since 2000, people from all walks of life and all parts of Texas, the U.S. and other countries have taken a day out of their year and gathered in Austin to raise their voices together and loudly express their opposition to the death penalty.
 The march is a coming together of activists, family members of those on death row, community leaders, exonerated death row survivors and all those calling for abolition.
 The march started in Austin in 2000.
 In 2007 and 2008, the march was held in Houston.
 It came back to Austin for 2009, 2010, 2011 and 2012.

 The annual march is organized as a joint project by several Texas anti-death penalty organizations working together with leading national organizations: Texas Moratorium Network, the Austin chapter of the Campaign to End the Death Penalty, the Texas Death Penalty Abolition Movement, Texas Students Against the Death Penalty, Texas Death Penalty Education and Resource Center, Kids Against the Death Penalty, and national organizations including Journey of Hope … from Violence to Healing, and Witness to Innocence.